processone/rtb/README.md

 During compilation a special script is created which aims to help you populating the server's database.
 It's located at `priv/bin/rtb_db`.
-The script is able to generate files for users and rosters in either CSV format (ejabberd) or in Lua format (Prosody).
+The script is able to generate files for users and rosters in either CSV format (ejabberd) or in Lua format (Metronome/Prosody).
 In order to generate files for ejabberd execute something like:
 ```
 $ priv/bin/rtb_db ejabberd sql 1000 user% domain.tld pass%
 ```
-The same, but for Prosody will look like:
+The same, but for Metronome/Prosody will look like:
 ```
 $ priv/bin/rtb_db prosody flat 1000 user% domain.tld pass%
 ```